-Aruba is part of the Netherlands Antilles.
-The white sandy beaches, and clear waters filled with colorful fish make Aruba extremely beautiful, while the pastel colored Dutch houses in Oranjestad are like being in a tropical Amsterdam.
-Like most other Caribbean islands, Aruba is very expensive.
-This is where grandma and honeymooners go relax, so its no surprise prices are high.
+Aruba, located in the Netherlands Antilles, is white sandy beaches, clear water, colorful fish, and picturesque views.
+Pastel colored Dutch houses juxtaposed against this backdrop transport you to a tropical Amsterdam.
+Like most other Caribbean islands, Aruba is very expensive, as a destination where grandma and honeymooners go to relax.
 You will pay a premium for hotels, food, and activities, but by eating local food and staying in guesthouses, there are ways to make your trip to paradise a bit more affordable.

 - Accommodation: Accommodation is extremely expensive in Aruba.
 Hostels aren’t really an option here, but a night in a guesthouse will cost from $45 USD per night.
 A night in a budget resort hotel will cost $200 USD.
 This is a place to also check out Airbnb.com where locals rent their apartments or spare rooms and will definitely be a way to find a beautiful place for less.

 - Food: Lunch and casual meals begin at $15 USD.
 Dinner in a moderately priced restaurant will start at $30 USD with drinks.

 - Transportation: The Arubus goes all around the island and a ticket will cost you $1.50 USD (one way) / $2.00 USD (round trip).
 Taxis start at $5.50 USD.

-- Activities: Jet skiing will cost you $40 USD for half an hour and parasailing will cost you $50 USD for 15 minutes.
+- Activities: Jet skiing will cost you about $40 USD for half an hour and parasailing will cost you $50 USD for 15 minutes.
 A two tank scuba dive will cost around $80 USD.

 Money Saving Tips

 - Eat local - Local specialties such as grouper, mahi mahi, and snapper are less expensive than other seafood options – and fresh!

 - Supermarkets - Buy food in the supermarkets and cook your own meals.
 Restaurants are expensive here as they cater mostly towards travelers with a large budget.

-- Travel off-season – September to November is the off season and accommodation and activities are markedly cheaper.
+- Travel off-season – September – November is the low season when accommodations and activities are markedly cheaper.

-- Get free stuff – Many hotels offer free use of snorkeling equipment, free breakfasts, and excursions that can reduce costs.
+- Get free stuff – Many hotels offer free use of snorkeling equipment, included breakfasts, and organized excursions that can reduce costs.